fgauna12/fgauna12.github.io/_posts/2020-02-07-managing-feature-flags-through-terraform-cloud.md

 ![](/assets/uploads/ld_terraform_settings.png "Terraform Cloud General Settings")

-Set the Terraform working directory to `iac`
+Set the Terraform working directory to `iac`.

 ![](/assets/uploads/ld_working_directory.png "Set working directory")

 ### Give it a go

-Queue the plan.\
+Queue the plan.

 Confirm and apply when it asks you if you want to continue.

 ![](/assets/uploads/ld_confirm_apply.png "Terraform Cloud Confirm and Apply")